The

 Christ the Priest above us.

-THE SLEEP PRAYER
+SLEEP PRAYER

-it that I in health shall waken;
+Be it that I in

 If death be to me in the death-sleep,